drewf24/world-airbnb/writeup/writeup.md

     ##    <dbl>   <dbl>
     ## 1     55      65

+To conclude we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.

 ### Conclusion for Part I

 Based on our research question from our proposal, we wanted to determine how location played a role in determining the price of Airbnbs in New York City.
-First, we summarized the sample statistics of the boroughs in New York City such as median price and number of listings to get a basic understanding of the count and dsitribution of price in relation to borough.
+First, we summarized the sample statistics of the boroughs in New York City such as median price and number of listings to get a basic understanding of the count and distribution of price in relation to borough.
 After finding out that both Manhattan and Brooklyn dominated the Airbnb scene in terms of number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
 We predicted that Manhattan would have a higher true median price than Brooklyn because Manhattan is known from previous knowledge to be a higher-class neighborhood.
-So, we conducted a hypothesis test to determine if there is a true median price difference between these two cities.
-We concluded that we did indeed have sufficent evidence to conclude that there is a true median price difference with Manhattan’s median price being higher than Brooklyn’s median price.
-After conducting a confidence interval for different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
-We then created a new variable called “price\_median” which is a catagorical variable which indicated whether the price is at or above the median price of a listing or not.
-We then used this new variable to create a scatterplot map with color indicating price median to see how coordinates play a role in the price of Airbnbs.
+So, we conducted a hypothesis test to determine if there is a true median price difference between these two boroughs.
+We concluded that there was sufficent evidence that Manhattan’s median price is higher than Brooklyn’s median price.
+After conducting a confidence interval for the different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
+We then created a new variable called “price\_case” which is a catagorical variable which indicated whether the price is at or above the median price of a listing.
+We then used this new variable to create a scatterplot map with color indicating median price to see how coordinates play a role in the price of Airbnbs.
 We concluded that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
 Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
 Finally, we investigated last variable corresponding to location: neighbourhood.
 Looking into the top ten median priced neighborhoods for Airbnb’s we surprisngly found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.

 ### Part II: Availability and Property Listing